-A 40-60 decibel (dB) level of hearing loss means moderate deafness that prevents the victim fully understanding speech, and with the TV and radio having to be set at a higher volume.
+A 40-60 decibel (dB) level of hearing loss means moderate deafness that prevents the victim fully understanding speech.
+As a result, things like the TV and radio have to be set at a higher volume.

 Thank you for reading our guide about industrial deafness claims.